 From time to time, certain donor restricted endowment funds may have fair values less than the amount required to be maintained by donors or by law (underwater endowments).
 We have interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-At December 31, 2018, funds with original gift values of \$571,511, fair values of \$540,970, and deficiencies of \$30,541 were reported in net assets with donor restrictions.
-The deficit has been fully recovered as of September 6, 2019.
+At December 31, 2019, funds with original gift values of \$540,970, fair values of \$723,180, and deficiencies of \$182,210 were reported in net assets with donor restrictions.